szig97/project-2/README.md

  In addition, there is a bar graph that explores which unit size is the most popular, and a donut graph that shows the distribution of units that were built in each decade after 1900

-# How to populate the database:
+# How to Populate the Database:
 1. Clone the 'trulia-real-estate' repository onto your computer.
 2. Open pgAdmin and create a new database called 'real_estate_db.'
 3. Open a query tool in 'real_estate_db' and navigate to the ETL folder in the 'trulia-real-estate' repository.